2014 Elite League speedway season

 The 2014 Elite League speedway season was the 80th season of the top division of UK speedway and the took place between March and October 2014.
 The Poole Pirates were the defending champions after winning in 2013.

+Teams

 Summary

 This season saw the first team line-up change since 2011, with the Leicester Lions replacing the Peterborough Panthers who dropped down a division.
 Ahead of the season the BSPA announced a new rule called the "Fast Track Scheme" which means every side has to use two British youngsters at reserve who have passed through the National League - the third tier of British speedway.

 Poole Pirates won their second consecutive Elite League title, defeating Coventry Bees 90–71 in the Grand Final.
 Poole continued their success, their sixth league title in eleven years.
 Darcy Ward, Maciej Janowski, Przemysław Pawlicki and Josh Grajczonek all returned for Poole and they were backed up by Kyle Newman and Václav Milík Jr.